aghilesh/agl-developer-test/README.md

     1. Checkout the repository
     2. npm install
 	3. npm start

 	Above will run the applicaiton in the URL `http://localhost:4200/` and the unit test results in http://localhost:9876

 	Open chrome browser by running `chrome.exe --disable-web-security --user-data-dir` in run prompt to avoid Cross Domain Issue.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-This comment is not required if the above npm start is already running.
+This command is not required if the above npm start is already running.
 This will load the application without unit testing.

 ## Build